Roy, New Mexico

 Roy is a village in Harding County, New Mexico, United States.
-The population was 234 at the 2010 census.
+The population was 192 in the 2020 census.

 Roy was a filming location in the 2009 comedy film Did You Hear About the Morgans?.
+NFL Hall of Famer Tommy McDonald and Bob Wills were born in Roy.

 Geography

 Roy is located at 35°56′38″N 104°11′35″W (35.943890, -104.193025).

 According to the United States Census Bureau, the village has a total area of 2.0 sqmi, all land.

+The city is located off of New Mexico State Road 39, in the northeastern plains region New Mexico.

+History

+The village, originally 2 miles west of its current site, was founded by ranchers Frank and William Roy, and named for Frank as the first postmaster in 1901.
+It was relocated after the Dawson Railway was built from Tucumcari through the area in 1902, on its way to coal fields at Dawson.
+Roy was incorporated in 1916, in what was then Mora County.
+The railroad was removed after 1950.
+This led to a significant decline in economic activity in Roy, and the village has been declining for nearly 70 years.
+The village's historical size can be seen in the more than 40 city blocks that make up Roy.